HafizMuhammadMateen/auto-email-sender/README.md

-Got it 👍 — I’ll extend the README with those two extra points.
-Here’s the updated **README.md**:

----

 # Auto Email Sender (Tkinter + Gmail)

 This is a desktop tool built with **Python + Tkinter** to send bulk emails with attachments (e.g., resumes) to a list of recipients stored in an Excel file.